Rhyl Mayor 2019-2020 Cllr Ellie Chard

 SUPPORTING the community and helping local groups are the aims of Rhyl’s new mayor.

-Cllr Win Mullen-James has taken office for a second time, succeeding husband Cllr Alan James.
+Cllr Ellie Chard has taken office for the first time, succeeding Cllr Win Mullen-James.

-The deputy mayor will be Cllr Ellie Chard who represents Derwen Ward.
+The deputy mayor is Cllr Diane King who represents Pendyffryn ward.